warunatrivet/uwazi_test/Create-entity-types.md

-Types allow you to collect structured, consistent metadata on your entities.
-Within each type, you can assign properties:
+Entity Types allow you to attribute structured, consistent metadata to your entities.
+Within each Entity type, you can assign properties:
 * text
 * numeric
 * select